everli/soldo-php-sdk/examples/card-rules.md

 - **Contactless**: enabling / disabling contactless transactions (without PIN)
 - **BlacklistMCC**: enabling / disabling the merchant blacklist

 ## Obtaining the card Rules

-Once you have the card `id` you can obtain the card rules simply doing
+Once you have the card `id` you can obtain the card rules simply doing:

 ```php
 try {